 About the Author-

-• Jill Lepore is the David Kemper '41 Professor of American History at Harvard University and a staff writer at The New Yorker.
-A two-time Pulitzer Prize finalist, her many books include the international bestseller These Truths and If Then, which was longlisted for the National Book Award.
+Jill Lepore is the David Woods Kemper '41 Professor of American History at Harvard University and professor of law at Harvard Law School.
+She is also a staff writer at The New Yorker.
+Her many books include the international bestseller These Truths: A History of the United States.
+She lives in Cambridge, Massachusetts.

 Reviews-